Musevver/Musevver.github.io/_posts/2025-10-14-Black Hole Analogs & Horizon Physics.md

 $$ T = \frac{1}{k_B \beta} $$

-We then substitute the $$\beta$$ we obtained before to acheive the Unruh thermality:
+We then substitute the $$\beta$$ we obtained before to achieve the Unruh thermality:

 $$ T_U = \frac{\hbar a}{2\pi c k_B} $$